 - "How to Make Money on the Internet"

 Topics like these are far too broad.
 Because there are so many details and nuances in these topics, it's really hard to do a good job answering them.
 Plus, more specific topics tend to attract smaller, more targeted audiences, which tend to be higher quality and more likely to convert into leads and customers.

 Solution: Start with a very specific working title.

-The working title isn't final -- it's just a concrete angle you can use to keep your writing on track.
-Once you nail those two things, it's much easier to write blog posts.
+Keep in mind that a working title isn't final -- it's just a concrete angle you can use to keep your writing on track.
+Once you nail this stage of the ideation process, it's much easier to write your blog posts.

 Mistake 6: Your writing is a brain dump.